 A combination of any of the above three full withdrawal options is called a "mixed withdrawal."

-You can have the TSP transfer all or part of any single payment or, in some cases, a series of monthly payments, to a traditional IRA or eligible employer plan by completing the TSP 70 form.
+You can have the TSP transfer all or part of any single payment or, in some cases, a series of monthly payments, to a traditional IRA or eligible employer plan by completing a TSP Transfer Form.
 Payments to you can be deposited directly into your checking or savings account by means of electronic funds transfer (EFT).

 An in-service withdrawal is a withdrawal you make from your TSP account while you are still actively employed in Federal civilian service or the uniformed services.
 There are two types of in-service withdrawals: financial hardship withdrawals and age-based withdrawals.
 Before making an in-service withdrawal, keep in mind that the Thrift Savings Plan (TSP) is a retirement savings and investment plan.
 It was designed to help you save for your future.
 If you are covered by the Federal Employees’ Retirement System (FERS), the TSP is a critical component of your Federal retirement benefits and may represent a significant part of your retirement income.
 Before you decide to withdraw your account while you are still employed, carefully consider not only the impact of your decision on your immediate need, but also its impact on your future well-being.

-Participants who are age 59 ½ or older and still employed by the Federal Government can use TSP 75 form to request a withdrawal of $1,000 or more from their TSP accounts.
+Participants who are age 59 ½ or older and still employed by the Federal Government can request a withdrawal of $1,000 or more from their TSP accounts.
 You can make only one age-based in-service withdrawal.
 Also, if you make an age-based in-service withdrawal, you will not be able to make a partial withdrawal after you leave Federal service.

-Use the TSP 75 form to request a one-time-only age-based in-service withdrawal of all or a portion of your vested account balance.
+Participants can request a one-time-only age-based in-service withdrawal of all or a portion of your vested account balance.
 You must be a TSP participant age 59½ or older and currently employed by the Federal Government to request an age based withdrawal.
-Before completing this form, read the booklets listed un TSP Resources.